saltpotato/auto-miktex/readme.md

 # auto-miktex

 This Docker image includes a pre-setup MiKTeX environment, allowing users to compile LaTeX files into PDFs without needing a full MiKTeX installation on the host machine.
 This is particularly useful for tasks like generating PDFs from LaTeX sources (e.g., resumes, reports).
+It functions much like a command-line tool, giving users direct access to MiKTeX capabilities.

 ## Features

 - **Compiler**: The image uses `xelatex` for compilation.
-Currently, no other compilers like `LuaLaTeX` are tested.
+Currently, no other compilers like `LuaLaTeX` are tested. `LuaLaTeX` can become very slow sometimes already and switching from - and to Docker demands some adaptations which are not realized yet.
 - **Resource Directory**: You can use the `--resource-dir` argument to bind an additional directory to the container, which is useful for including shared resources between LaTeX files.
 - **Automatic Package Installation**: When compiling a file, if any LaTeX packages are missing, they will be installed automatically from the MiKTeX repositories.
+This automatic installation is a standard feature of MiKTeX.

 ## Including Resource Files